varkas92/THAPPS/README.md

 # THAPPS

-## Thermo-Hydraulic Analyser for Premise Plumbing Systems (THAPPS)

-THAPPS is a thermo-hydraulic modelling framework for premise plumbing systems (PPS), focused on the simulation and analysis of:
+The Thermo-Hydraulic Analyser for Premise Plumbing Systems (THAPPS) is a Python-based modelling framework focused on the simulation and analysis of:

 - Hydraulic behaviour
 - Water temperature dynamics